ibis-hdl/compiler/Readme.md

 ## ToDo Documentation

 Switch from MarkDown to ReStructuredText.

+- the 'testsuite/vhdl/parser_rules/parser_test_matrix.rst' is to big, split it into test cases and link it into doxygen/sphinx

 - [Clear, Functional C++ Documentation with Sphinx + Breathe + Doxygen + CMake](
    https://devblogs.microsoft.com/cppblog/clear-functional-c-documentation-with-sphinx-breathe-doxygen-cmake/)